fabianmartins/alienattack.workshop/README.md

 Play a little bit.
 Check the scoreboard.
 Check the DynamoDB tables.
 Check the S3 buckets after some time.

-It was said that for a full deployment, we will need to install the application at the S3 folder with the `<appNamesuffix>.app`.
+It was said that for a full deployment, we will need to install the application at the S3 folder with the `<appNames>.app`.
 We will also need to deploy the CloudFront distribution because the S3 buckets are not public.

 For this last part, we got intel from the rebels that, to solve this, go to the file `mainLayer.ts` which is on the deployment at Cloud9, search for *MISSING CLOUDFRONT DISTRIBUTION* and uncomment it at that file.
 The deployment it will take something around 20 minutes.
 Same time it will be required for the undeployment.
 But we are not expecting to solve this part today.
 We at the company believe that it was a big win to have reached to this point.
 Let's leave other adjustments for another sprints.